 Meet the Teachers

-Here you can meet those who shaped this practice, and those who carry it forward — each one adding their own note to the shared song of this work.
+Here, you can meet those who helped shape this practice, and those who carry it forward today — each adding their own voice to the shared field of this work.

-In the section below, you can meet each teacher, read their Spotlight story, and explore their workshops and sessions for the Gathering.
+Below, we invite you to meet each teacher, read their Spotlight story, and explore the workshops and sessions they offer at the Gathering:

 Brita Ostrom (USA) was part of the early Esalen® Massage circle in Big Sur.
 With over five decades of teaching and practice, she helped shape the form, language, and felt philosophy of the work.
 At EMGV26 she offers her Masterclass “The Practitioner Elixir” and joins the evening Massage Legacy Panel.